- Allergic Living - http://allergicliving.com -

 The boy, however, turns out to be among the 75 per cent of kids allergic to dairy whom researchers now believe can actually tolerate milk – provided it has been extensively heated through baking.
 The same holds true for egg.

 While under supervision at Johns Hopkins University School of Medicine in Baltimore, Theo on separate occasions was able to eat one-twelfth of an egg and a quarter cup of milk, both of which were baked into a cake.
 Emergency treatment was at the ready, but he didn’t react.
-By May, the boy had started a new diet at home that includes muffins, breads, even croissants; foods thoroughly baked at 350 degrees for at least 30 minutes.
+The boy soon started on a new diet at home that includes muffins, breads, even croissants; foods thoroughly baked at 350 degrees Fahrenheit for at least 30 minutes.
 There has been a sanctioned bite of lasagna and, in the next phase, Theo will be testing out pizza, which isn’t cooked as long.

 Allergists have long heard stories of allergic children who have accidentally eaten milk or egg – perhaps grandma fed the child an off-limits cupcake, or a daycare provider didn’t realize that cookies contained egg – without reactions.